StanfordCBCL/StenosisTool/README.md

 -v                # whether to output a plot of the last 3 cycles to ensure convergence and verify other features
 ```

-To run the original tuned LPN, the default line below should suffice:
+To run the original unoptimized LPN, the default line below should suffice:

 ```python3 scripts/solver_scripts/run_lpn.py -i <config_file> -n "no_correction" -c -b --l -v```